Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Pain caused by muscle spasms can benefit from the use of thyme essential oil.
-Use in the treatment of coughs, cramps, muscular aches, and intestinal complaints.
+Add to massage oil and rub gently.
+Also use thyme essential oil in the treatment of coughs, cramps, muscular aches, and intestinal complaints.

 Thyme essential oil is used to fight infection.
 In aromatherapy, it is used to strengthen the mind and calm the emotions.
 Thyme essential oil is cleansing and can be used as a disinfectant.
 It blends well with bergamot, grapefruit, lemon, lavender, rosemary, juniper, and pine.